nutritiouss/de_zoocamp/Project/README.md

 &&sudo reboot
 ```

+Wait a couple of minutes of rebooting instance and connect via ssh again.
 The next thing you need to do is to copy your credential to the server.
 You have to add google_credentials.json and kaggle.json file
 >For this purpose, you can use the clipboard and text editor or SCP tool.